jayshree-coder/Basic-Javascript-programming-Interview-Question/README.md

   ```
   ### Write a function deep clone function in JavaScript that creates a copy of a nested object or array without any reference to the original.
-    <p>By using two methods together and creating a deep clone, I can serialize the object to a JSON string.
-I would then parse it back into a new object, thereby removing any reference to the original object. </p>
+   &lt;p&gt;By using two methods together and creating a deep clone, I can serialize the object to a JSON string.
+I would then parse it back into a new object, thereby removing any reference to the original object.&lt;/p&gt;

 ```javascript
 function deepClone(obj)
 {